sriddell/docker_jenkins/README.md

-#Experimental jenkins image for testing pipelines-as-code
+# Experimental jenkins image for testing pipelines-as-code

-##Overview
+## Overview

 Builds jenkins into a container along with the workflow-aggregator plugin (for pipelines as code).
-Based on the build for the official Jenkins docker image (https://github.com/jenkinsci/docker).
+Based on the build for the official Jenkins docker [image](https://github.com/jenkinsci/docker).

 Also sets the docker group ID to match that in a docker-machine VM, and installs docker client in the container (at runtime), so it can match the external.

-##Caveats
+## Caveats

 This is not meant to run in production - it is meant to run on developer hardware, or restricted/private hardware only for testing pipelines.